beatriangu/Python_for_Data_Science_1_Array/README.md

 • grey: =, /

-The evaluation errors have been fixed it but, yu should do your job and test, check eveything!!. 😉
+The evaluation errors have been fixed it but, you should do your job and test, check eveything!!. 😉

 <p align="left">
   <img src="https://github.com/beatriangu/Python_for_Data_Science_1_Array/blob/main/Screenshot%20from%202024-09-06%2018-02-47.png?raw=true" alt="Miniatura" width="200"/>